Get your first PAIR for $85 CAD with code MYPAIR

 In case you’re not sure whether your glasses are polarized or not, there are a couple of ways you can test this:

-• Sit in front of a computer with an anti-glare screen.
+• Sit in front of an anti-glare computer screen.
 Hold up your sunglasses, look through them, and then slowly turn them by 90 degrees.
 If they’re polarized, the lenses will go dark as the two types of light cancel each other out.

 or